 |Interactive Brokers - Tiered||$0.65 ($1.00 minimum), can get down to as low as $0.15 when trading over 100,000 contracts per month|

-TD Ameritrade has developed a user-friendly platform and tries to appease investors of all shapes and sizes.
+TD has developed a user-friendly platform and tries to appease investors of all shapes and sizes.
 From account signup to trade execution, the process is smooth and painless.
-New accounts can be opened in minutes and a variety of different options are available, including retirement vehicles like Roth IRAs and custodial accounts like UTMA/UGMA and 529 plans.
+New accounts can be opened in minutes and a variety of different options are available, including retirement vehicles like the traditional TD Ameritrade IRA, TD Ameritrade Roth IRA or custodial accounts like UTMA/UGMA and 529 plans.

 TD Ameritade’s commitment to usability and client satisfaction is unmatched in the industry.
-Here are 3 features that make TD Ameritrade a fan favorite:
+Here are 3 features that make it a fan favorite:

 - Easy onboarding: New to TD Ameritrade?
 They’ll have you up and running in minutes.
 You can fill out the application online.
-Standard brokerage accounts can be opened, electronically funded and ready for trading all on the same day.
+Standard brokerage accounts can be opened, electronically funded (possibly with an Ameritrade offer code) and ready for trading all on the same day.
 Non-margin accounts have no minimum deposit to open and equity trades are commission-free.
 If you aren’t computer-savvy or simply want a helpful hand, new client account specialists can be reached 24/7.

 - Powerful trading tools: Getting new investors up to speed and ready to trade is a crucial part of TD’s mission, but they also appeal to the professional demographic of traders.
 And with those traders in mind, it has done some serious platform development.
 Few brokers offer trading tools of comparable power to Thinkorswim, which was voted #1 trading platform for both desktop and mobile by Stockbrokers.com.
 Experienced traders can get Level II quotes, direct market access, and different order types to execute trade with speed and precision.
 Over 300 different charting tools can be integrated into your research, plus probability and risk analyzers allow trades to be simulated with expected outcomes.
 Usability is a two-way street — investors need tools commensurate with their skill level.